WilliamMassalino/AI-Auditing-Meeting-Summarizer/README.md

 ## Introduction

-The **AI-Auditing Meeting Summarizer** is designed to transcribe and summarize meeting audios, videos recordings efficiently.
-If you already has a meeting transcript, you can use the **AI-Auditing Meeting Summarizer** as well to summarize it.
-Using **whisper.cpp** for audio-to-text conversion and **Ollama** models for summarization, it extracts key points, decisions, and action items from meetings in an easily digestible format.
+The **AI-Powered Meeting Assistant** is designed to transcribe, summarize, and interactively chat with meeting content.
+It allows users to upload meeting audios, video recordings, or text transcripts and provides options for summarization and interactive Q&A with the transcript.
+The chat feature retains context, enabling a continuous conversation and recall of previous interactions within the session.
+Using **whisper.cpp** for audio-to-text conversion and **Ollama** models for summarization and chat, this tool extracts key points, decisions, and action items in an easily digestible format.
 The application is powered by **Gradio** for a seamless user experience.

 ## Features

 - **Audio/Video-to-Text Conversion**: Uses `whisper.cpp` to transform audio files into text with support for multiple models (e.g., base, small, medium, large-V3).
 - **Text Summarization**: Utilizes models from the Ollama server to provide concise summaries.
+- **Interactive Chat**: Engage in a Q&A session with the transcribed meeting content, with memory of prior questions and answers for a continuous conversation.
 - **Multiple Model Support**: Easily switch between different Whisper and Ollama models.
 - **Translation**: Automatically detects and transcribe audio and videos files to English and Brazilian Portuguese if necessary, and also allows the user download the transcriptions as text files.
 - **Gradio Interface**: Offers a web-based interface to upload audio, view summaries, and download transcripts.